2-Rail O Scale Primer

 As we mentioned earlier, visiting clubs and attending shows, meets, and conventions are ideal ways to find out all about O scale equipment.
 Especially at conventions and the larger meets, manufacturers, retailers, and just plain old modelers have lots of display or sellers booths where you can examine their goods and ask questions about their models.
 Here you can find just about everything ever made in O scale, including long out-of-production items as well as the latest hot-off-the-production-line models.

 How about the availability of in-production models?
 In the 1990s, O scale came alive.
-The quantity of products manufactured in 2-rail O scale in the last 15 years has been incredible.
+The quantity of products manufactured in 2-rail O scale in the continues to improve.
+Brass model production started in Japan and transitioned to Korea and China.

 Passenger cars – before 1990, only a few companies produced affordable passenger car kits.
-Today there are no less than 6 companies that produce models.
+Today there are several suppliers of built up passenger cars and other kit suppliers as well as multiple sources of detail parts.

 Diesel locomotives – before 1990, there were 3 plastic diesels available in 2-rail O scale on the market.
-Today there are over 35.
 They range from entry-level to craftsman-quality kits, so we have choices.
+Conversion of 3 rail scale models is also possible.
+Some locomotives have been produced for both the 3 and 2 rail markets.
+Many of these locomotives have vertical motors over each truck with lower gear ratios affecting slow speed operation.

 Steam locomotives – before 1990, the choices for steam locomotives were either expensive brass models or kits that were NOT entry-level offerings.
 The choices here are still limited, but at least one company is producing diecast 2-rail steam locomotives that cost far less than the brass alternatives.

 Traction equipment – before 1990, the number of traction or interurban kits available were rather limited.
 Usually, the only way to obtain the desired traction related equipment was by scratch-building.
-Today there are at lease 10 manufacturers producing equipment ranging from ready-to-run to kits for different building skills.
+Today there are multiple manufacturers producing equipment ranging from ready-to-run to kits for different building skills.

 Buildings – before 1990, only a few companies offered structure kits for O scale.
 Many of these kits were toy-like or very limited runs, so we had to scratch build almost every structure on our layouts.
-Today there are over 20 companies that produce buildings, either built or in kit form.
+Today there are multiple companies that producing buildings, either built or in kit form.
+Several companies are offering built up and highly detailed buildings.
 Construction methods vary from wood to plastic, urethane to metal.

 Detail parts – before 1990, few companies produced add-on details for locomotives, buildings, and accessories, and even fewer hobby shops stocked them.
 Today there is a wide variety of accessories, including vehicles, trees and other scenery, car loads, people, and animals.
-There are at least 10 companies that make 1:43-1:50 size people usable for O scale.
+There are many sources of 1:43, 1:48 and 1:50 size vehicles, construction equipment, detail parts and people usable for O scale.

 In the 1990s, some manufacturers combined efforts with the hi-rail market and produced brass that run on either 2 or 3-rail track.
 This increased the number of models produced and in most cases lowered the price of O scale brass.
-Today, you can find many O scale brass locomotives that are no more expensive than HO-scale locomotives.
+Today, you can find O scale brass locomotives that are about as expensive as HO-scale locomotives.
 There is a wide level of variety and detail in brass models, so there are also many choices for the modeler to make.
 Much of the brass is expensive, but collectable.
-There has seldom been a brass model that has gone down in value from the day purchased.

 Now we come to the ever important factor of price.
 What is all this going to cost me?
 Contrary to what you may have heard that O scale is a lot more expensive than say HO scale, that is a misconception.
 It’s true that you can spend a bundle of money on O scale, but that’s also true for any scale.
 O scale models are about twice the size of HO-scale models and about eight times the volume, but that doesn’t mean O-scale models are going to cost twice to eight times as much as HO models.
-For example, a plastic diesel locomotive will cost anywhere from about $150 to $300 or more while an all metal (including some brass) locomotive can cost around $300 and up.
+For example, a new plastic diesel locomotive will cost anywhere from about $400 to $800 or more while an all metal (including some brass) locomotive can cost around $1000 and up.
 Most brass locomotives will cost more depending on the level of detail, all the way up to ultra-detailed museum-quality models.
-As for cars, plastic cars can be had for as little as $30 in kit form while brass models can run up to several hundred dollars each depending on the type of car and the amount of detail and finish.
+As for cars, new plastic cars can be had for as little as $45.
+Kits can start at a similar price while brass models can run up to several hundred dollars each depending on the type of car and the amount of detail and finish.
 Traction equipment (freight and passenger) is in the same price range depending on the car or locomotive type, level of detail, finish, and whether powered or unpowered.
 As you can see, these prices compare favorably with HO-scale model prices and so are not way out of line.
 In addition, the larger size of O scale compared to say HO means that less equipment is needed to fill a same sized layout, so it’s possible that an O-scale layout could end up costing less than a smaller scale layout.

 CONVERTING TO 2-RAIL O SCALE